Skip to main content

 =nil; 101

 This tutorial acts as a 'primer' for working with =nil;.
-It explains how to perform essential actions with the cluster: creating a new wallet, deploying a contract, and calling a method inside this contract.
+It explains how to perform essential actions with the cluster: creating a new smart account, deploying a contract, and calling a method inside this contract.

 Set up the =nil; CLI